Many lunge variations exist, each with its own unique set of benefits.

 Here is Brittany performing a reverse barbell lunge.

 Walking lunges are another great variation that will improve your single-leg strength, balance, coordination, and flexibility.
 With that said, make sure to use a load appropriate to your strength level, as walking lunges can place a lot of stress on your knees if you do not perform them correctly.

 If you suffer from knee pain, avoid walking lunges.

 Want to know how to use this exercise in your workout?
 Check out The Best Workout Template For Busy Individuals to learn how to integrate it into your training!

-Perform 50% of your body weight for 8 repetitions each leg
+- Perform 50% of your body weight for 8 reps on each leg

 FRONT RACK REVERSE LUNGE ALTERNATIVES

 Check out my tutorials for other unilateral exercises below.

 - Back Squat (not a unilateral exercise but one of the best exercises of all time)

 Alex Robles, MD, CPT / Brittany Robles, MD, MPH, CPT